SnehalRaj/SnehalRaj.github.io/_pages/about.md

  I graduated from the [University of Oxford](https://www.cs.ox.ac.uk/) in 2022 with a Master's in Advanced Computer Science.
 My thesis on improving simulations for Google's supermacy circuits was supervised by [Prof. Aleks Kissinger](https://www.cs.ox.ac.uk/people/aleks.kissinger/) and is available [here](https://www.cs.ox.ac.uk/people/aleks.kissinger/theses/raj-thesis.pdf).

  Before that, I was at [Indian Institute of Technology Kanpur](https://www.iitk.ac.in/) where I majored in Computer Science and Engineering.
-I worked on Quantum Query Complexity as part of my [bachelor's thesis](https://github.com/SnehalRaj/CS396A/blob/master/Report.pdf)
+I worked on Quantum Query Complexity as part of my [bachelor's thesis](https://github.com/SnehalRaj/CS396A/blob/master/Report.pdf).

+ In a past life, I was affiliated with [Adobe Research](https://research.adobe.com/) working on [LLMs](https://aclanthology.org/2021.emnlp-main.798/?utm_campaign=%E6%AF%8E%E9%80%B1%20NLP%20%E8%AB%96%E6%96%87&utm_medium=email&utm_source=Revue%20newsletter).